The Simpsons

-The family was conceived by Groening shortly before a solicitation for a series of animated shorts with producer James L. Brooks.
+The family was conceived by Groening shortly before a solicitation for a series of animated shorts with producer Brooks.
 He created a dysfunctional family and named the characters after his own family members, substituting Bart for his own name; he thought Simpson was a funny name in that it sounded similar to "simpleton".
 The shorts became a part of The Tracey Ullman Show on April 19, 1987.
-After three seasons, the sketch was developed into a half-hour prime time show and became Fox's first series to land in the Top 30 ratings in a season (1989–1990).
+After three seasons, the sketch was developed into a half-hour primetime show and became Fox's first series to land in the Top 30 ratings in a season (1989–1990).